jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 ### Basic arithmetic

-Just to prove that's that those numbers are actually usable, we're going to implement addition.
+Just to prove that those numbers are actually usable, we're going to implement addition.
 Again Peano tells us how to do that (image taken from wikipedia):

 ![Peano's sum](http://upload.wikimedia.org/math/9/5/d/95dd1dc28b7774e45c5be05328e4612c.png "Image from wikipedia")